aklump/drupal_loft_dev/README.txt

        minute hide.
     2. Extend the admin stuff selectors using hook_loft_dev_admin_stuff().

+Usage

+  Troubleshooting mail issues

+   If you set the variable loft_dev_mail_capture to 1, emails will be written to private://loft-dev/mail and you can see the emails that are being sent.
+They will not be actually sent while this is true.
+See loft_dev_mail_alter() and loft_dev_exit() for more info.

   Automatic backups using Loft Deploy

    Loft Dev module can automatically call loft_deploy export on regulary intervals of use.
 This has the effect of automatically backing up the